postmanlabs/labs-docs/src/pages/docs/getting-started/using-scratch-pad.md

 All your work in the Scratch Pad is stored locally and isn't synced online with Postman.
 After working in the Scratch Pad, you can later move your work into a workspace once you sign in.

+> The Scratch Pad is only available in the Postman desktop app.

 ## Entering the Scratch Pad

 If you sign out or your connection to Postman breaks, Postman displays a global banner at the top of the screen indicating that you're already in the Scratch Pad.